NwCoder21/Docker/Introduction.md

  `docker run`, is where we will use options such as `-d` (detached mode) and `-p`(to bind ports).

 `docker start` works with containers, not imaages.
-Once a container is craated, use the
+Once a container is created, use the

 ```yaml
 $ docker start <name/id_oF_container>
 ```
 To see what containers have already been created, use the `docker images` command.
 When starting the container, it will retain all the attributes that we set when creating it for the first time using `docker run`.

-In other words, `docker run` is used to create a new container and `docker start` is used to restart a stopped container.
+In other words, `docker run` is used to create a new container with a specfic name and attributes, and `docker start` is used to restart a stopped container.